Marelies/Reserve-App/README.md

 # Reserve-App
-Application for reservations/no  backend functionalites
+Application for reservations/no  backend functionalities

 Go to root directory, npm install command then npm start.